Montana/Calaboose/README.md

 #### Building the Docker image

-As with Hoosegow, you need to build a Docker image before utilizing Hoosegow.
+As with Hoosegow, you need to build a Docker image before utilizing Calaboose.
 This can be done in a rake task or bootstrap script:
 ```ruby
 calaboose = Calaboose.new :prisoner_dir => File.join(RAILS_ROOT, "calaboose_ensure")
 ```